-On this day in 1985, Rock Hudson, a quintessential tall, dark and handsome Hollywood leading man of the 1950s and 1960s who made more than 60 films during his career, announces through a press release that he is suffering from acquired immune deficiency syndrome (AIDS).
+On July 25, 1985, Rock Hudson, a quintessential tall, dark and handsome Hollywood leading man of the 1950s and 1960s who made more than 60 films during his career, announces through a press release that he is suffering from acquired immune deficiency syndrome (AIDS).
 With that announcement, Hudson became the first major celebrity to go public with such a diagnosis.
 The first cases of AIDS, a condition of the human immune system, were reported in homosexual men in the United States in the early 1980s.
 At the time of Hudson’s death, AIDS was not fully understood by the medical community and the disease was stigmatized by the general public as a condition affecting only gay men, intravenous drug users and people who received contaminated blood transfusions.

 Hudson was born Roy Harold Scherer, Jr., on November 17, 1925, in Winnetka, Illinois.
 He rose to fame in the 1950s, starring in such films as Giant (1956), for which he received an Academy Award nomination,and A Farewell to Arms (1957).
 Hudson’s good looks and charm were on display in 1959’s Pillow Talk and several other romantic comedies he made with Doris Day in the early 1960s.
 In the 1970s, Hudson co-starred in the popular TV series McMillan and Wife.
 In the early 1980s, he began experiencing health problems and underwent heart bypass surgery.
 His final TV role was a recurring part on Dynasty from 1984 to 1985.